pixl8/Preside-Documentation/docs/02.devguides/40.datamanager/enhancedrecordviews/page.md

 * `delete`
 * `clone`

-i.e. if you set a base of `payments.`, then permission check keys will look like `payments.read`, `payments.add` and so on.
+i.e. if you set a base of `payments`, then permission check keys will look like `payments.read`, `payments.add` and so on.

 If you do not set `variables.permissionBase`, the base will default to the object name.
 However, this default behaviour can be customised by setting up by adding a custom method `getPermissionBaseFromObjectName()` to `/handlers/admin/datamanager/GlobalCustomizations.cfc`, e.g.: